 City of the Beast is a more polished effort than Burroughs’ earlier rough tales, but this is essentially because Moorcock learned so much from Burroughs and simply tweaked the formula here and there.
 Although City of the Beast is essentially a pastiche of, or tribute to, Edgar Rice Burroughs’ Barsoom series, it is great fun and worth reading whether or not you’ve read Burroughs’ original novellas.
 It’s undemanding stuff: once Michael Kane has arrived on aeons-old Mars, he promptly falls head over heels in love with the first girl he meets (Shizala), visits the city of Varnal where Shizala lives, learns how to communicate (via a sort of telepathic machine) with Shizala and her people in their own language, and rapidly becomes involved in their fight against the Blue Giants.
 In the fast-moving adventure tale that unfolds, we get flying machines, exotic cities, and fights aplenty.
 Whether Kane gets the girl and helps repel the enemy I won’t reveal here, but you can probably guess the kind of story this is.
 Having said that, it’s worth mentioning that the novel opens with Kane recounting his adventures to another man on Earth, and that this is only the first novel in a trilogy…

 Moorcock was apparently paid $700 in 1965 for all three Michael Kane books: City of the Beast and the follow-up Lord of the Spiders and Masters of the Pit, all of which initially appeared in the US under different, more Burroughs-esque titles.
+(Update: see the correction to this information from Michael Moorcock in the comments below.)
 He took nine days to write the whole trilogy: three days per book, as in his famous writing regimen.
 They are pure pulp, from start to finish.
 Yet they were among Moorcock’s most popular books for a long while, and remained his father’s favourites among his son’s books until the day Moorcock Senior died.
 Are they escapist fantasy?
 Yes, and lacking the interesting exploration of the opposition between Law and Chaos we get in Moorcock’s other popular fantasy novels, from Dorian Hawkmoon to Elric to Corum.
 But still good fun, and perfect ‘Saturday matinee of the mind’ fare.

 Oliver Tearle is the author of The Secret Library: A Book-Lovers’ Journey Through Curiosities of History, available now from Michael O’Mara Books.